aao-oban/Tadmin/README.md

 ## Command to see the list of maps

-	mutate listcoop[x] (shows the list of availableCOOPmaps) mutate listpvp[x] (shows the list of available PVP maps)
+	mutate listcoop [x] (shows the list of availableCOOPmaps) mutate listpvp [x] (shows the list of available PVP maps)

 Where **[x]** is a number that indicates the list that you want to see.

-	Example:mutate listcoop10 (will show the list number 10 of cooperative maps)
+	Example:mutate listcoop 10 (will show the list number 10 of cooperative maps)

 You can also use Filters in these commands to see lists of maps classified by climate, class, etc.